 BY RESEARCH STAGE

 We are all working together to generate better, safer, and more efficient biomedical research for the benefit of society.

-We feel grateful to count with motivated scientists covering all different areas of drug discovery which goes from library screening, up to model generation and validation, safety and efficacy assessment.
+We are proud to be able to count on motivated scientists covering all the different phases of drug discovery from library screening to model generation and validation, safety and efficacy assessment.
 We are experts in zebrafish biology and the application of the zebrafish model.

 Florian Engert is currently occupying a Molecular and Cellular Biology Professor position at Harvard University.
 He received his Ph.D. in 1997 from Max Planck Institute for Neurobiology in Martinsried, Germany.
 In 2002, he became Neuroscience Assistant Professor at Harvard University, where thereafter in 2006, he became Associate Professor.
 Florian Engert's laboratory works for establishing the larval zebrafish as a model system for visually induced behaviors and the underlying neuronal activity.
 Florian Engert was awarded the Janssen-Cilag Award by Young Investigators.
 He was also awarded McKnight, Klingenstein, and Dana Research Fellowships and he is a member of the Society for Neuroscience.